Best Tesla Model 3 Lowering Springs (Reviewed in 2023)

 Many members of the Tesla community recommend the Eibachs.

 Let me clarify: I don’t take my Tesla Model 3 to the track or push it on corners at high speeds.
-The Eibach springs achieved precisely what I wanted: better aesthetics and stock ride quality.
+The Eibach springs achieved what I wanted: better aesthetics and stock ride quality.

 Like all aftermarket springs, you get less ride comfort on poor-quality roads.
 But there is no more bouncing like with the OEM springs, which makes a big difference.